kubewarden/docs/docs/writing-policies/go/07-automate.md

       OCI_TARGET: ghcr.io/kubewarden/policies/safe-labels
 ```

-Pushing a tag named `v0.1.0` will lead to the creation and publishing of the
+Pushing a tag named `v0.1.0` leads to the creation and publishing of the
 OCI artifact called `ghcr.io/kubewarden/policies/safe-labels:v0.1.0`.

-A GitHub Release named `Release v0.1.0` will be created.
-The release will
+A GitHub release named `Release v0.1.0` is created.
-include the following assets:
+The release includes the following assets:

-* Source code compressed as `zip` and `tar.gz`
+- Source code compressed as `zip` and `tar.gz`
-* A file named `policy.wasm` that is the actual WebAssembly policy
+- A file named `policy.wasm`; this is the actual WebAssembly policy